katersonnbert/gitnotes/GoLang.md

 	```

 ### Slices of an array
 - Slices point to arrays.
+Slicing a slice will only change the pointer, but never the underlying array, even if the slice only points to a portion of the array.
+Until a slice points to a completely different array, the underlying array will always be kept in memory.
 - `[]T` is a slice with elements of type `T`.
 	```
 	primes := []int{2, 3, 5, 7, 11, 13}